microsoft/xlang/design_notes/XDN03 - xlang Type System.md

 ## Namespaces

 A namespace is a naming scope used to organize code and avoid naming collisions.
-All type categories in the xlang type system (enums, structs, delegates, interfaces, and runtime classes) except for fundamental types live in a namespace.
+All type categories in the xlang type system (enumerations, structs, delegates, interfaces, and runtime classes) except for fundamental types live in a namespace.

 Namespaces may contain other namespaces.